cklukas/C--/README.md

 `Usage: ./search <folder> <extension> [<search_text>]`

 You may also specifify multiple search terms.
 To search case-insensitive, use the `-i` option, it applies to the search terms but also to the file extension.
+By default multiple search terms are combined with the logical AND operator.
+Specify the `-o` option to use the logical OR operator.

-To search all Python files in the user home directory with the search term "hello" and "world", use this command:
+To search all Python files in the user home directory with the search term "hello" *and* "world", use this command:

 ```bash
 $ search ~ .py hello world